nimble-dev/nimble/README.md

 ======

 This is the repository for the base NIMBLE package,
-An R package for programming with BUGS models.
+An R package for Programming with BUGS Models.

-Note: this Github repository for ongoing development of NIMBLE is not quite ready but will be by the end of June.

 For more information: